 All operational model aids and the BEST can be obtained from the NHC ftp server.

 If a user has gridded model output, the model data must be run through a vortex tracking algorithm in order to obtain the ATCF-formatted input that MET-TC requires.
 Many vortex tracking algorithms have been developed in order to obtain basic position, maximum wind, and minimum sea level pressure information from model forecasts.
 One vortex tracking algorithm that is supported and freely available is the GFDL vortex tracker package.

-The MET package produces output in four basic file formats: STAT files, ASCII files, NetCDF files, and Postscript plots.
+The MET package produces output in four basic file formats: STAT files, ASCII files, NetCDF files, and PostScript plots.
 The MET-TC tool produces output in TCSTAT, which stands for Tropical Cyclone - STAT.
 This output format consists of tabular ASCII data that can be easily read by many analysis tools and software packages, making the output from MET-TC very versatile.
 Like STAT, TCSTAT is a specialized ASCII format containing one record on each line.
 Currently, the only line type available in MET-TC is TCMPR (Tropical Cyclone Matched Pairs).
 As more line types are included in future releases, all line types will be included in a single TCSTAT file.
-MET-TC also outputs a NetCDF format file in the TC-Dland tool, as input to the TC-Pairs tool.
+The TC-DLand, TC-Diag, TC-RMW, and RMW-Analysis tools also write NetCDF files containing a variety of output data types.